drghirlanda/alex/Docs/Manual.md

 stimulus that stays on for a long time (here 10 minutes), unless the subject performs the required response (which, recall, is by default the space bar).
 The Start.txt and End.txt files will be looked for in the Materials folder of the experiment.
+Note the column MaxResponses in Phases.csv, which makes sure the user has to press the space bar (the default response) only once to move on, even if a larger number of responses is allowed for actual experimental trials.

 <a name="data-format"></a>
 # Data Format